janEbert/Flux.jl/docs/src/training/training.md

 ```

 The objective will almost always be defined in terms of some *cost function* that measures the distance of the prediction `m(x)` from the target `y`.
 Flux has several of these built in, like `mse` for mean squared error or `crossentropy` for cross entropy loss, but you can calculate it however you want.
+For a list of all built-in loss functions, check out the [reference](loss_functions.md).

 ## Datasets